CapTen101/VLC-docs/docs/source/setup/desktop/windows.rst

 .. note::

-    If you're using Windows Vista, 7, 8 or 10 and have UAC (User Account Control) enabled, the operating system may prompt you to grant VLC administrator permissions.
-Click **Yes** to continue the installation process.
+    The operating system may prompt you to grant VLC administrator permissions if you have UAC (User Account Control) enabled on Windows Vista, 7, 8 or 10.
+If this happens, click **Yes** to continue the installation process.

-3. Before you can continue, you must select the language that you want the installer to use to display information to you.
-After you select a language, click **OK**.
+3. Select the language that you want the installer to use to display information to you and click **OK**.

 .. figure::  /images/setup/language.PNG
    :align:   center

-4. The VLC installer recommends that you close all other applications before continuing the installation process.
+4. The VLC installer recommends that you close all other applications before continuing the installation process (this is not com[ulsory]).
 When you're ready to proceed with the installation process, click **Next**

 .. figure::  /images/setup/welcome.PNG
    :align:   center
    :width:   400px
    :height:  300px

-5. Use this menu to customize your install.
-Choose all of the components you wish to install and whether you want VLC to be your default media player or not.
-Once you are done, click **Next**.
+5. Click **Next** on the setup guide displayed on your Windows pc.

 .. figure::  /images/setup/components.PNG
    :align:   center
    :width:   400px
    :height:  300px

-6. Click **Browse** to choose the destination installation folder.
+6. Click **Browse** to choose a destination installation folder of your choice.
 After you've identified the desired folder, click **Install**.

 .. figure::  /images/setup/location.PNG
    :align:   center
    :width:   400px
    :height:  300px

-7. Wait as VLC is installed on your machine.
-It shouldn't take too long.
-Then click **Show details** to see more information about the progress of the installation.
+7. After a few minutes, the VLC media player will be successfully installed in your PC.
+You can see more information about the progress of the installation by clicking on **Show details**.

 .. figure::  /images/setup/installation.PNG
    :align:   center